 - The Capstone Requirement is required of all majors for graduation.
 The purpose is to make sure all majors have the opportunity for a sustained and in-depth experience of independent, primary research that can be a "capstone" for their HSOC studies.

 - A capstone is a 400-level research seminar or independent study within which students write a 20+ original research paper.

 How to FulFill the Capstone Requirement

 - By taking any 400-level HSOC (or STSC) course.
 These courses all include writing a 20+ page paper of independent research as a course requirement.

 - By completing a 400-level independent study (HSOC 499) that produces an independent research project of at least 20 pages or an equivalent project, approved by the HSOC Director or Associate Director, in addition to doing the amount of reading required at the 400-level.
 See the independent study page for additional details

 - 400-level courses taken earlier may not be used as the capstone.
 Students may take as many 400-level HSOC or STSC courses in the department as they wish, but only a 400-level course taken during one of the three last semesters before graduation fulfills the Capstone Research Course Requirement.

 - You cannot double-count the Capstone course within the major as a core, department or concentration course.
-The Capstone Research Course requirement is a distinct part of the major, separate from other requirements, and cannot fulfill any other requirement for the major.
+The Capstone Research Course requirement is a distinct part of the major, separate from other requirements, and the course cannot fulfill any other requirement for the major at the same time.